tabreturn/tabreturn.github.io/_posts/2018-08-10-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

   <img src="{{ site.url }}/img/pitl04/transformations-functions-multiple.png" />
 </figure>

-You will be using a mix of these techniques in the tasks to come.
+You will be using a mix of coordinate tracking and transformation techniques in the tasks to come.

 ## Time and Date

 There are twenty-four hours in a day.
 But why is this not ten, twenty, a hundred, or some other more 'rounded' number?
 To make things more confusing, these twenty-four hours are then split into twelve AM and twelve PM hours.
 To understand why this is, one must look back to where the system first originated -- around Mesopotamia and Ancient Egypt, circa 1500 BC.
 These civilisations relied on sundials and water-clocks for day- and night-time timekeeping, which explains the need for the two (AM/PM) cycles.
-The twelve hour figure arises from the finger-counting system, where one would use the thumb to count up to twelve on the three bones of each finger.
+The twelve figure arises from an ancient finger-counting system, where one uses the thumb to count up to twelve on the three bones of each finger.

 <figure>
   <img src="{{ site.url }}/img/pitl04/time-dozen-counting.svg" />
 </figure>

-Not only does this explain the origins of 12-hour clock, but also the twelve months of the year and the *dozen* grouping system.
+Not only does this explain the origins of the 12-hour clock, but also the *dozen* grouping system.
 Twelve also happens to have the most divisors of any number below eighteen.

-If the twelve-hour (AM/PM) clock makes time tricky to deal with, time zones only complicate matters further.
-Given that the earth is a spinning ball circling the sun, it's always noon across some longitudinal arc of the planet's surface.
-Because the earth must rotate a full 360 degrees to complete one day, 'noon' moves across the planet's surface at 15 degrees (360 ÷ 24) each hour.
-This gives us 24 *solar* time zones.
+If the twelve-hour clocks make time tricky to deal with, time zones only complicate matters further.
+Given that the earth is a spinning ball circling the sun, it's always noon along some longitudinal arc of the planet's surface.
+Because the earth must rotate a full 360 degrees to complete one day, 'noon' moves across the planet's surface at 15 degrees (360 ÷ 24) each hour, giving rise to 24 *solar* time zones.
 But whether or not your watch reads 12:00 depends on the *local* time zone in which you find yourself.
 For example, Australia has three such local time zones whereas China has one, despite the latter straddling four solar time zones.

 <figure>
   <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/e/e8/Standard_World_Time_Zones.png/1280px-Standard_World_Time_Zones.png" class="fullwidth" />